d4rkr00t/evo/README.md

 For Release

-- [ ] Add package manager setting to evo config
-- [ ] evo run to show a list of available commands
 - [ ] Refactor
   - [ ] Split code in packages
   - [ ] Try DoD
   - [ ] Generics -> Go 1.8
+  - [ ] REFACTOR: create tasks from workspaces
+  - [ ] REFACTOR: Generic create task from a rule
+  - [ ] REFACTOR: Refactor cache to interfaces
+  - [ ] REFACTOR: Refactor logger
+    - [ ] to interfaces
+    - [x] Cleaner API
+    - [ ] Add debug level to the logger
+- [ ] Extract evo config to a separate file to avoid cache misses for package managers
 - [ ] Cache improvements
   - [ ] Custom Hash Input for e.g. environment, etc...
   - [ ] Remote cache (MVP)
   - [ ] Cache rotation – e.g. `evo clear-cache` clears stale cache
+  - [ ] Cache diagnostics
+    - [ ] List of files that were used to create hash
+    - [ ] Diff to show what affected cache
 - [ ] More commands
   - [ ] `evo clear-cache <package>`
   - [ ] `evo clear-output <package>` – clears all outputs from packages